-Dr. Petralia is a highly skilled, client manager, digital program manager and producer who produced the very first Barbie GameBoy Color, along with games, applications, products and websites for Christina Aguilera, Cheerios, Cablevision, Credit Suisse, Britney Spears, Bayer CropScience, Novartis, Bonefish Grill, State Farm, Condé Nast (epicurious.com, style.com), Balenciaga, UNIQLO, Amex, Brown University, Duke University, Merrill Lynch, Credit Suisse, HP Inc, and Philip Morris USA amongst others.
-He is particularly skilled in working with large, complex teams on creative briefs that fit particular brand and/or user profiles.
-Digital projects have included intranets, CMS implementations, e-commerce sites, web magazines, recruitment sites, mobile applications, banner ads and special brand initiatives with a marketing focus.
-He has a background in account and project management, and digital strategy having worked at Razorfish, Blast Radius , PayPal, Valtech, Huge, and Sullivan in NY.
+Dr. Petralia is a highly skilled, client manager, digital program manager and producer who produced the very first Barbie GameBoy Color, along with games, applications, products and websites for Christina Aguilera, Cheerios, Cablevision, Credit Suisse, Britney Spears, Bayer CropScience, Novartis, Bonefish Grill, State Farm, Condé Nast (epicurious.com, style.com), Balenciaga, UNIQLO, Amex, Brown University, Duke University, Teach For America, Two Sigma, Merrill Lynch, Credit Suisse, HP Inc, and Philip Morris USA amongst others.
+He is particularly skilled in working with large, complex teams on optimizing the way people collaborate.
+Digital projects have included intranets, CMS implementations, e-commerce sites, web magazines, recruitment sites, mobile applications, banner ads, and special brand initiatives with a marketing focus.
+He has a background in account and project management, and digital strategy having worked at Razorfish, Blast Radius, PayPal, Valtech, Huge, and Sullivan in NY.

 Dr. Peter S Petralia has also been a producer, director, writer, curator, researcher, educator and is the founding artistic director of Proto-type Theater.
 Peter’s work, both with Proto-type and with others, has been seen in the United States, United Kingdom, Armenia, Russia, the Netherlands, South Korea, Mongolia, China, Zimbabwe and Romania.